 - Buying tickets online in advance to attend an opera or ballet.

-- Take a guided tour in English to the historic building organized by the theater itself every Monday, Wednesday and Friday.
+- Take a guided tour in English to the historic building organized by the theater itself every Tuesday, Wednesday and Friday, or a private tour.

 1. Bolshoi Theatre: Historic Stage, New Stage and Beethoven Hall